 When officials examined the course and the marks the car made, they found a clam shell in the skid left at the end of his last practice, evidence the shell had sliced the tire.

 The editorial staff of the New York Herald said, as others did, that Frank was “… the latest sacrifice on the altar of speed’, but Frank had achieved his goal, even if it wasn’t official, that last run.

 Lockhart left a legacy not to be forgotten.
-The designer of the Tucker, Alex Tremulis, paid tribute over 20 years later, with the front skirted fenders on the Tucker ’48.
+The first designer of the Tucker, before Alex Tremulis, paid tribute over 20 years later, with the front skirted fenders on the Tucker ’48.
 Frank’s intercoolers revolutionized championship racing.
 Connecting rods and other features with Lockhart mods saw reliability edge higher.
 Lockhart’s 91 engines were unbeatable in other hands until the end of the formula.